PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Grafana is more of a data observability platform than a pure open source analytics tool.
 This is due to the fact that it focuses on interactive visualization, providing a wide variety of charts, graphs and alerts which can be connected to a wide range of online data sources.
 As a result, it’s a powerful system for monitoring and analyzing data in real-time.

 ### Who is Grafana for?
-Grafana is an ideal choice for Engineering, Dev Ops or Data Scientists in businesses or teams of any size, including enterprise.
+Grafana is an ideal choice for Engineering, Dev Ops or Data Scientists in businesses or teams of any size, including enterprise, who need to observe and monitor data.
+It is not designed for product analytics.

 ### Strengths
 - Great for tracking data in real-time